-The NYDA Act is designated to Section 75, which means it is unable to execute the above-mentioned mandate at a provincial level.
+The NYDA Act is designated to Section 75 of the Constitution, which means it is unable to execute the above-mentioned mandate at a provincial level.
 This leaves the youth directorates in premiers' offices with the mandate of lobbying, advocacy, coordination, monitoring and evaluation, with minimal liaising with NYDA offices.
-Changing the NYDA Act's designation to Section 76 would help resolve the fragmentation of youth development programmes and give the agency presence in provinces.
+Changing the NYDA Act's designation to Section 76 would help resolve the fragmentation of youth development programmes and give the agency a stronger presence in provinces and districts.
+The process to amend the NYDA Act is currently underway.
+This aims to streamline the agency's mandate so as to ensure that the agency is better focused and optimized, as well as to increase its reach, visibility and impact to youth particularly in deep rural areas.

-A brief assessment of the successes, challenges and failures of youth development institutions
+A brief assessment of the successes, challenges and failures of youth development institutions nyda National Idutti Bivelonint Acim Our Youth, our Futuri